 This method of removing overgrown lymphoid tissue involves the following procedure:

-The child is transferred to the ward of the surgical department, where he receives further medical treatment aimed at preventing bacterial infection and speedy healing of the nasopharynx.
+The child is transferred to the ward surgical department, where he receives further drug treatment aimed at preventing bacterial infection and speedy healing of the nasopharynx.

 Laser removal

-A modern and almost painless method of surgical therapy, which is carried out as follows:
+Modern and virtually painless method surgical therapy, which is carried out as follows:

-Immediately after completing the surgical procedures using this method, the baby can go home.
-If the treatment procedure went without complications, there is no bleeding, then hospitalization is not required.
+Immediately after completing surgical procedures using this method, the baby can go home.
+If the treatment procedure was completed without complications and there is no bleeding, then hospitalization is not necessary.

 Endoscopic

-This method of removing adenoids is used more often than all other methods of surgical intervention.
+This method of adenoid removal is used more often than all other surgical methods.

 In order to rid the baby of adenoids, the surgeon performs the following steps: